ChicoState/avalon/README.md

 My name is Sumit Dorle, This is my first commit on the github.
 Specifications:
 Coding conventions: to be discussed and added later.

+My name is Colin Baldwin, I'm an aspiring artist and programmer.
+I have experience in HTML, Java, and a little bit in C++